faizzx/fz-creds-manager/README.md

 1. `pip install -r requirements.txt`
 2. Copy `.env.example` to `.env` and generate your own keys.
 3. Run `uvicorn main:app --reload`

+### Note:
+the MASTER_KEY should be handled with care and that this is a "Proof of Concept" before moving to AWS.